-• The Office of the Chief Financial Officer (OCFO) is working with an intra-agency working group to implement a standardized 10 CFR Part 170 (fees for service) fee billing validation process and establish standardized roles and responsibilities.
+OCFO is working with an intra-agency working group to implement a standardized Title 10 of the Code of Federal Regulations (10 CFR) Part 170 (fees for service) fee billing validation process and establish standardized roles and responsibilities.
 The working group will develop, pilot, and finalize the process.
 OCFO will provide training to all staff involved in the billing process.
 In November 2018, OCFO implemented system enhancements required to facilitate the new standardized process, and is estimating a June 30, 2019, completion date.